NiYuan224/draft-ni-wimse-ai-agent-identity/draft-ni-wimse-ai-agent-identity.md

 * Attack Surface: The primary risk lies in the out-of-band channel.
 Without nonces or mutual authentication, an attacker could intercept this channel to perform response forgery or replay attacks.

 ## Hardware Root of Trust
 The owner can leverage the hardware root of trust to generate cryptographic signatures, thus binding an agent to a specific hardware device.
-Consequently, this attestation model allows multiple virtual agent identities to be derived from a single hardware root of trust.
+Consequently, the above issuance models allow multiple virtual agent identities to be derived from a single hardware root of trust.

 # Comparison with CHEQ
 While both this document and CHEQ {{?I-D.draft-rosenberg-cheq-00}} introduce a human element to enhance security,  their goals and the underlying mechanisms are different.